 Prevention is better than cure so at St. Mary's we will be vigilant for signs of bullying and always take reports of incidents seriously.

-We will use the curriculum whenever possible to reinforce the ethos of the school, to teach and help pupils to develop strategies to combat bullying-type behaviour e.g. through our RE programme of study and during ICT lessons.
+We will use the curriculum whenever possible to reinforce the ethos of the school, to teach and help pupils to develop strategies to combat bullying-type behaviour e.g through our RE programme of study, during ICT lessons and also through our 'Personal, Social, Health and Emotional' scheme of work.
 Assemblies will also provide a vehicle to address and reinforce the zero tolerance to bullying behaviour.
-National Anti-Bullying Week in November also provides a vehicle to highlight issues relating to bullying.
+National Anti Bullying Week in November also provides a vehicle to highlight issues relating to bullying.

 Pupils are told that they must report any incidence of bullying to an adult within school, and that when another pupil tells them that they are being bullied or if they see bullying taking place it is their responsibility to report their knowledge to a member of staff.
-All incidents will be recorded on CPOMS electronically.
+Appendix 1 Bullying Incident Report Form.